Psiphon-Inc/psiphon-windows/src/webui/README.md

 * Bug?
 Psiphon doesn't consistently launch on Win7+IE9?
 Only in VM?
 * Come up with new spec for banner ads.
 Larger, PNG, maybe with transparency.
 * Automation: Switch to VS2013.
 Banner changes/support.
+* Maybe don't use custom font, since it looks even less like a native app?
+Or just use it for headings?

 ## Technical and compatibility notes